HydroModPy/HydroModPy/CONTRIBUTING.md

 - Branch from `dev` for normal work.
 Use a short descriptive name, for example `feat/bdtopage-loader`, `fix/calib-cell-resolve`, or `docs/versioning-policy`.
-- `main` is the current v2 line and future default branch.
+- `main` is the current v2 line.
+It carries version `2.0.0a1`, which is not tagged or released yet.
-- `archive-v1` is the frozen v1.0.0 branch.
+- `v1.0` is the published v1 line, frozen at the `v1.0.0` tag.
 Do not target normal PRs there.
 - Use `maint/1.x` only if active maintenance of the `1.*` line resumes.
 - Use `release/X.Y` only for short stabilization windows before a final `vX.Y.0` release.